AnnaVitali/multi_platform_programming_exam/report.md

     $ J_{xyi} = \frac{1}{24} \sum_{i=1}^{n} \left( x_i y_{i+1} + 2 x_i y_i + 2 x_{i+1} y_{i+1} + x_{i+1} y_i \right) \left( x_i y_{i+1} - x_{i+1} y_i \right) $

-- `get_baricentric_moments_of_inertia`: Calculates the barycentric moments of inertia of a polygon, which depend solely on its geometry.
+- `get_baricentric_moments_of_inertia`: calculates the barycentric moments of inertia of a polygon, which depend solely on its geometry.
 For polygons with identical features, these values are identical.
 The formula is:

     $ J_{xgi}' = J_{xi} - y_{gi}^2 A_i $